 Early in the debut episode of "Parks and Recreation," Leslie Knope turned to the camera and announced, "It's a good time to be a woman in politics: Hillary Clinton, Sarah Palin, me, Nancy Pelosi.
 I like to tell people, 'Get on board and buckle up, because my ride's going to be a big one.'"

 At three hours and 38 minutes, the 2015 Academy Awards didn't come close to the record for the longest Oscar telecast, which is still held by the 2002 ceremony, which ran an absurd four hours and 23 minutes.
 Still, there were moments throughout tonight's show where it felt like not only hours were passing, but days, weeks and possibly epochs.

-A review of tonight's "The Americans" coming up just as soon as we're a dance troupe on Friday nights...
+A review of tonight's "The Walking Dead" coming up just as soon as we're a dance troupe on Friday nights...

 A review of tonight's "Girls" coming up just as soon as I'm the girl who gets killed in a Lifetime movie...

 I'm swamped today, but I got a chance to watch tonight's "Banshee" on my lunch break and was once again impressed with how the show keeps finding new ways to present scenes I feel like I've seen a million times before.